 Raspberries can be expensive when bought at the supermarket due to their short shelf life and degree of difficulty when harvesting.
-Picking wild raspberries is a cost effective and enjoyable way to get your fill of these luscious berries.
-But how do you know when raspberries are ready to pick?
+Picking wild raspberries is a cost-effective and enjoyable way to get your fill of these luscious berries.
+How do you know when raspberries are ready to pick though?
 Keep reading to find out about raspberry picking season and how to harvest raspberries.

 Harvesting Fresh Raspberries

 Berries have always been good for us, but of late they are getting even more of a pat on the back due to the flavonoids (anthocyanins) that give raspberries their color.
 Additionally, they are a good source of vitamin C and fiber, and, although sweet, rank low on the glycemic index-- making them an excellent choice for those monitoring their blood sugar levels.
 All that aside, they are just plain delicious.
 Raspberries are called brambles and reside in the genus Rubus.
 They come in red, black, and purple.
 Okay, there are yellow ones as well, but they are just red raspberries that lack red pigment.
 Raspberries are suited to USDA zones 3 through 9 but certain cultivars do better in certain areas.
 Hardy varieties, such as Boyne, Nova, and Nordic, thrive in northern regions while Dorman Red, Bababerry, and Southland are more heat tolerant for those living in southern climates.
 Sure, raspberries are great when purchased at the grocers either “fresh” or frozen, but there is nothing as succulent as harvesting fresh raspberries fresh from the cane, slightly sun-warmed and dew-kissed at the peak of ripeness.
 How do you know when the raspberries are ready to pick though?